MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Framework

+We quantify this by noting sentence $s_j$'s cosine-similarity to its top two classes individually ($q_j^0$ and $q_j^1$ respectively).
+The larger the gap ($q_j^0 - q_j^1$) is between the two top cosine-similarities, the more discriminative $s_j$ is to its top class.
+For example, ``he hit a homerun'' would be significantly closer to baseball than tennis and hence would have a larger class gap than ``the player got the ball''.

+In addition to measuring class discriminativeness, we must also consider that a sentence $s_j$'s significance is relative to the other sentences in the document $d_i$, and that the sum of all a document's sentence weights must equal to 1.
+Thus, we choose to divide each sentence's class gap by the sum of all sentence class gaps within document $d_i$:

+This allows us to reduce the impact that vague sentences (close to multiple classes) have on the target class distribution.
+In Figure \ref{fig:sentweights}, we demonstrate the superior performance of this metric ($6\%$ greater) compared to other techniques.

-Hence, we propose the confidence metric presented in Equation \ref{tag:sentweight} for identifying the sentences that are the most class-oriented and thus confident.
-We utilize this metric in performing a weighted label ensemble (Definition \ref{tag:labelensemble}) where each sentence will vote for its most similar class, as shown in Figure \ref{tag:targetdist}.
+Once we have the confidence of each sentence $s_j$ within the document $d_i$, we perform a weighted label ensemble where each sentence will vote for its most similar class $c_k$ with its vote weight $s_{j, weight}$, and the voting results are aggregated into a class distribution $P(d_i \in C_{k})$: